This keto popcorn chicken recipe is especially fun because it has 2 alternate endings! It’s kind of a choose your own adventure of low carb recipes!

 - This low carb popcorn chicken would be amazing served as tacos!
 Wrap them in low carb tortillas and drizzle with homemade ranch for an irresistible meal.

 - These are amazing on a sandwich!
-Use low carb bread or low carb hamburger buns, and you’re all set!
+Use keto bread or keto hamburger buns, and you’re all set!
 Add some sliced pickles to make a sandwich that far surpasses a modern fast food classic, and you don’t have to wait in line!

 Chicken is so versatile, and I always need more chicken recipes.
 Try these ones out sometime soon: